 - Northern Type

-Micro Bar opened in December 2016 in former newsagent shop.
+Micro Bar opened in December 2016 and moved across the road in 2022.
 Sells a range of locally brewed bottled beers, including bottle conditioned.
-There are also six craft beer lines selling one lager and up to five ales including at least one dark beer.
+There are also eight craft beer lines and one for cider.
 Licensees are friendly and enthusiastic about the beers they sell.
 A radio plays music on the bar but this does not intrude on the friendly conversation that is welcomed among customers.
+No cask ale.

 - Old Bulls Head